ttkorhonen/e3pages/docs/quickstart/1_install.md

 ## Installing an e3 module

-To install an existing e3 module in "Deployment mode"[^depmode], only a few steps are required.
+To install an existing e3 module in *deployment mode*[^depmode], only a few steps are required.
 First clone the repository (we will use use the *caenelfastps* for this example):

 ```bash
 $ git clone https://gitlab.esss.lu.se/e3/ps/e3-caenelfastps.git